loudwhisperer/quiz-me-not/README.md

 - Once done you will have the full repo then it just a matter of changing directories to Quiz Me Not and using your preffered method for opening it in a code editor

 ## Usage
 When a user opens the page they will be greeted with a start button which if pressed shows the first question, starts the timer and sets the score to 1.
-If the user lets the timer run out because they cannot answer the question provided they are taken straight to the scoreboard where it will show a score of 1 and their previous score if one exists as pictured below:
+If the user lets the timer run out because they cannot answer the question provided they are taken straight to the scoreboard where it will show a score of 1 and their previous scores if they exist as pictured below:

 ![screenshot](/assets/images/timerout.png)